 How's this article heading to counter the previous one...

-The injured man claimed the game ranger was negligent because he switched off his vehicle while viewing the elephants and failed to ensure he had an escape route should an elephant attack.
+The injured man claimed the game ranger was negligent because he switched off his vehicle while viewing the elephants with their calves and failed to ensure he had an escape route should an elephant attack."

 If you read the rules and use common sense, a self-drive safari is very safe - we have done over 100 self-drive safaris with zero injuries.
 Yes, we have had a few close calls with black rhino, elephant, a leopard and a scorpion but that is what makes a safari exciting!